modernpacifist/i3-scripts/README.md

 #### Usage
 Create a shortcut in your ~/.config/i3/config to call the script directly
 `bindsym --release $mod+Mod1+m exec __mark_container`
-This script will prompt the user twice, based on the desired mark.
+This script will prompt the user once or twice, based on the user input.
-Containers can be marked with numbers [0-9] or with f[0-9] prefix.
+Containers can be marked with numbers [0-9] or with the 'f' prefix, therefore .
 This is done to access the marked container by making shortcuts to the numbers or function keys directly.
 User prompt will be unitary if the user inputs single number and the container will be marked.
 This unitary prompt behavior is shown in the gif below, first the script is called via i3 shortcut, then key '1' is pressed.
 ![alt text](https://github.com/modernpacifist/i3-scripts/blob/master/img/i3-mark-container-1.gif)